Skip to content

 Wire MCP clients

-After setup, use wenlan mcp add to configure a supported MCP client.
+After setup, use wenlan connect to configure a supported MCP client.
 The command writes or previews the client-specific config that launches the local wenlan-mcp connector.

 Use --dry-run when you want to inspect the generated config before changing a client settings file.